paidy/dsf-interview/dse-consumers/README.md

   - These arguments are passed as datetime-strings formatted as `yyyy-mm-dd hh:mm:ss`
   - The second argument defining the end of the interval is optional and defaults to the current time.
 - The task description is vague on purpose.
 Make your own best guesses and assumptions, but document them.
-- We expect you to spend, at most, 4 hours on this exercise, once you've reached this limit:
+- We don't expect you to provide a perfect and complete production ready solution.
+It's fine to take shortcuts, but you need to document them properly:
-  - Document TODOs properly.
+  - Document TODOs properly with concrete steps/requirements.
   - Document assumptions.
   - Document limitations.